rentruewang/learning-machine/README.md

 ## Where does the logo come from?

-The shape of the brain from a meme template.
+The logo is made with Inkscape and the following meme.
 ![Comic](./book/comic.png)

 ## Why this book?